 From there, it moves into the right ventricle, where it gets pumped over to the lungs to pick up more oxygen.

-Then it doubles back to the left atrium and down into the left ventricle, to get pushed out to the body.
-This is why your left vent is the strongest chamber in the heart.
+Then it returns to the left atrium and down into the left ventricle, to get pushed out to the body.
+This is why your left ventricle is the strongest chamber in the heart.
 It has the heaviest lift.

 A series of valves between the heart’s chambers help ensure the blood keeps flowing in the right direction.
 And your heartbeat?
 That steady rhythm helps ensure each part of the heart does its job at precisely the right time.